Photon-HDF5/photon-hdf5/docs/phdata.rst

 - **url**: (string) URL that allow to download the Photon-HDF5 data file.
 - **doi**: (string) Digital Object Identifier (DOI) for the Photon-HDF5 data file.
+- **funding**: (string) Description of funding sources and or grants that supported the data collection.
+- **license**: (string) License under which the data is released.
+Many journals and funding agencies require or suggest "CC0" (or equivalently "Public Domain") for the data.

 - **filename**: (string) Photon-HDF5 file name at creation time.
 This field saves the original file name even if the file is later on renamed on disk.